mantidproject/mantid/docs/source/release/v3.13.0/direct_inelastic.rst

 ############

 - :ref:`PyChop <PyChop>` has been updated to calculate rep-rate multiplication for MAPS and MARI.
 In addition, it now supports loading instrument parameters from a YAML file, and also plots the Q-E coverage.
+- Workspaces used in MSlice are now not added to the MantidPlot window automatically, and can be added using the ``Save To MantidPlot`` button.
+- Improved default limits for 2D plots of large datasets in MSlice.

 Algorithms
 ----------